2012 Superfrog Triathlon Race Report

-In short, he smoked me on the bike and didn’t even go hard.
-What a great day.
+In short, Lance smoked me on the bike and didn’t even go hard…pretty much on par with what I expected.